AC 2022 Information

 At the 2011 Annual Conference, a Standing Rule was adopted which states: The Director of Connectional Ministries must post the pre-Conference reports online no later than thirty (30) days prior to start of Annual Conference.
-The book is NOT printed and mailed to members; therefore, please see below for instructions on accessing the reports (which we anticipate will be available online to view or to order by mid-October).
-This year, the Pre-Conference Report book will also contain the worship bulletins.
+The book is NOT printed and mailed to members; therefore, please see below for instructions on accessing the reports (which we anticipate will be available online to view or to order by mid-April).

 You can get your pre-conference report book on the Pre-Conference Reports Book webpage in the following ways: